Wellington Court, Shinfield

 Trees that have been weakened in some way are more susceptible to storm damage.
 Most winter storms will see branches taken off trees and some will be completely uprooted.
 Residents recall the number of trees that were lost in the severe storms of 1987 and 1993, long before WDVTA was formed.
 In 2016 an oak in Wokingham (MRN 3562) was struck by lightning and lost branches which fell into Reading Road.
 Two black poplars in Shinfield were lost in 2016 due to storms and had to be completely felled (MRN 5365 and MRN 5366).

 Housing developments in Wokingham bring serious direct and indirect threats to its trees.
-The direct threats are where the building and road plans propose felling.
-We review planning applications and using our survey map and data we assess the impact of the development on the affected trees.
-Unfortunately we do not have enough resource to do this over the whole Borough.
+The direct threats occur when building and road plans propose felling.
+We review planning applications and assess the impact on the affected trees but we do not have resources to cover all developments.

-Poor maintenance standards are an occasional issue.
-Some tree surgeons have been over zealous and excessive reduction work can result in stressed trees which do not always survive.
-In some parkland areas, the grass is cut too close to the trees damaging the bark and allowing fungal and bacterial infections to take hold.
+Poor maintenance standards can damage trees through over-zealous pruning.
+In some parks the grass is cut too close to the trees damaging the bark and allowing infections to take hold.

 The best known example is Dutch elm disease which devastated most of the mature elms in England in the 1960s and 1970s.
 There would have been many veteran elms in Wokingham, but of course we have none recorded in our survey.